Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 ___
 **AS OF THIS VERSION ALL FRAMEWORK LIBRARIES ARE COMPILED WITH JAVA 8.
 THE FRAMEWORK MAY NO LONGER SUPPORT OR RUN ON JAVA VERSIONS OLDER THAN JAVA 8.**
 ___
+- Updated some test cases to use SIF AU 3.4.4 data model (draft)

 **Please refer to the detailed release notes in "release/v0.14.0" carefully to ensure that your project is upgraded properly to the new framework version.**